Vicky646Attah/DSA-Documentation/README.md

 2. Remove employees without salaries and departments indicate as "NULL".

-first of all i got the employee count using cards on the visual and then i went on to get the total salary by copying and pasting the employee count and and summerizing by count and then i got the average salary and Max and Min salary using the same approach.
+first of all i got the employee count using cards on the visual and then i went on to get the total salary by copying and pasting the employee and and summerizing by count and then i got the average salary Max salary and Min salary using the same approach.

 1. For Gender Distribution Analysis
 1. I used a bar chart: